fancy-lang/infancy/Chapter01.md

     object foo: arg1 bar: arg2 baz: arg3

-The above shows a message send with 3 arguments for the `foo:bar:baz:` message.
+The above shows a message send with three arguments for the `foo:bar:baz:` message.
 If `object` or its class define a method with the same name, it will get executed with the given arguments.
 If not, it will look for a method called `unkown_message:params:` within `object`s inheritance chain (as with Ruby's `method_missing`).

 Lets look at a more real-world example: